 Now, we’re highlighting blogging advice that’s specifically geared toward growing your audience.

 19. “Realize that every time you’re communicating, you’re selling something.
 And you have to add value or nobody’s going to listen to you.” – Hiten Shah, Co-Founder of FYI, KISSmetrics and more.

 Serial startup founder, Hiten Shah, has grown several software companies on the back of his ability to create long-form, high quality blog content that’s designed to drive thousands of targeted readers into his products from search engines like Google.
 He’s truly mastered the art of community building.

-Based on his decades of experience in content marketing, here's Hiten's best piece of blogging advice he has to share with new bloggers:
+Based on his decades of experience in content marketing, here’s Hiten’s best blogging tips and advice he has to share with new bloggers:

 “What I realized early on is that every time you’re communicating, you’re selling something.
 People feel like that’s so dirty because selling implies that you want something.
 What I mean is, when there’s an audience consuming your content, you’re selling something.
 You may not be selling anything you want money for right away, but you’re selling your knowledge and advice.
 It’s your job to deliver.”